 1- Compare the skin tone to the makeup shade you wear as a starting point.
 This will allow you to see exactly what you are trying to match the tint to.

 2- Examine the scalp shade in an instance where you do not happen to wear makeup, or in addition to their other steps.
 This can be an excellent guide too.

 3-Makeup or no makeup?
 By applying the knowledge behind it we can use this to customize shades further.
 If you have dark areas around the hairline, but you want the lace tint to match your overall face, you will need to figure out one of two important things; will you wear your units more with or without makeup?
 If the answer is with, you need to shade to match your makeup shade.
 If you plan to wear it without, it is best to match the skin shade where the lace will be.

-We hope this blog post helps with shade matching different skin types.
+We hope this blog post helps with shade-matching lace tint for different skin types.
 Remember, here at The Wig Gurus, we are here to enhance your natural beauty.

 Until Next Time x